 8. Scrapbook Making

-To create great montages and collect the memories, ask all your family members to print off their favorite family photo, so you can add it to the scrapbook.
 You can get creative, and fill a family album with different pictures, add captions and dates, and have loads of fun while doing it.
+You could even take your scrapbooking to the next level with a scrapbook die cut machine.
+You can use a die cutting machine to make some custom stickers and shapes to suit the theme of your scrapbook.
 You will remember the good times, and learn to appreciate every member of the family.

 9. Movie Nights